 It's a definite improvement over the old way of navigating, with the arrows adding a handy visual cue that takes the guesswork out of getting from Point A to Point B.

-Civilizations AR (Android, iOS: Free)
+Civilisations AR (Android, iOS: Free)

 Each artifact can be viewed in lifelike 3D renderings using your phone as an AR viewfinder.
-You can also check out interactive features on one of the best AR apps like x-ray views and narrations, and learn about the secrets, origins and history of these global cultural treasures.
+You can also check out interactive features on one of the best AR apps like X-ray views and narrations, and learn about the secrets, origins and history of these global cultural treasures.

 Quiver (Android, iOS: Free)